 Everyone can enter or leave Queensland freely, move around freely within Queensland and choose where they live.
-Unless the law says otherwise.
+Unless the law says otherwise, for example in response to the COVID-19 health emergency.

 Freedom of thought, conscience, religion and belief (section 20)